 - Nerve reconstructive surgery: Nerve reconstructive surgery is needed in children with flail upper limbs (Type 3 and 4 injuries) and in children who fail to achieve satisfactory recovery of elbow flexion power between 3 to 6 months of age.
 Nerve reconstructive surgeries are either nerve repairs where nerve grafts are used to repair the damaged nerves or nerve transfers where nerves supplying other muscles are transferred to the paralyzed nerve.

 - Injection Botox: Injection Botox is given in young children who develop shoulder joint contractures, or in situations called co-contractions where muscle contractions occur in a haphazard manner leading to impaired joint movements.

 - Shoulder joint surgery: Shoulder joint surgery is commonly needed in older children who develop shoulder joint contractures and deformities.
-The surgery may consist of release of tight muscles, transfer of muscles, bony surgeries or combinations of the above.
+The surgery may consist of the release of tight muscles, transfer of muscles, bony surgeries, or combinations of the above.

-- Elbow/ wrist/ hand surgery: Occassionally elbow, wrist and hand surgeries are needed to correct muscle imbalance or joint deformities.
+- Elbow/ wrist/ hand surgery: Occasionally elbow, wrist, and hand surgeries are needed to correct muscle imbalance or joint deformities.

 This article is published by Dr.Sandeep Vaidya in the public interest under the patient education program.